How Much Insulation Do I Need in My Walls?

 Here’s how to address insulation needs based on your wall construction:

-4. Install insulation Properly: Ensure there are no gaps, compressions, or voids.
+4. Install Insulation Properly: Ensure there are no gaps, compressions, or voids.
 For wood frame walls, fit batts snugly between studs.
 For masonry walls, attach rigid foam boards to the interior or exterior surfaces.

 Advanced Techniques

-For those looking to optimize insulation further, consider these advanced techniques:
+To optimize insulation further, consider these advanced techniques:

 • Thermal Bridging Solutions: In steel frame walls, use thermal breaks or insulated sheathing to minimize heat transfer through the steel studs.